James Wolfenden

 James Paine Wolfenden (July 25, 1889 - April 8, 1949) was a Republican member of the U.S. House of Representatives from Pennsylvania.

-James Wolfenden was born in Cardington, Pennsylvania.
+He was born in Cardington, Pennsylvania.
 He attended Friends' Central School and Penn Charter Academy in Philadelphia, Pennsylvania.
 He was engaged in the manufacture of cotton and woolen goods in Cardington, Pennsylvania.

 He was elected to the 70th United States Congress as a Republican to fill the vacancy caused by the death of Thomas S. Butler.
 He was reelected to the 71st United States Congress in 1928 and the eight succeeding Congresses.
 He did not run in 1946.
 He died in Philadelphia.

 Biography

-On May 26, 1928, Congressman Thomas S. Butler of West Chester, Pennsylvania, died at age seventy-three, after having represented the Delaware/Chester County 8th congressional district for an unprecedented thirty-one years.
+On May 26, 1928, Congressman Thomas S. Butler of West Chester, Pennsylvania, died at age of 73, after having represented the Delaware/Chester County 8th congressional district for an unprecedented thirty-one years.
 He was eulogized by various Delaware County leaders, who referred to him kindly as "Uncle Tom" and with whom he had developed a good rapport.
 Now, however, it was the more populous Delaware County's turn for the two-county congressional seat.
 By the 1920 census, Delaware County had led Chester County in population by about 173,000 to 115,000, but a gentlemen's agreement between the Republican leaders of each county had allowed the popular Butler to continue his service.